 Location where the substance is to be stored and / or used as required under section 93(2)(a)(ii) of the Act, including details of how the substance will be stored at the location.

-1. medicines and poisons listed as ‘restricted Schedule 4 (RS4)’ in Schedule 2, Part 1 of the Medicines and Poisons (Medicines) Regulation 2021; and/or
+Restricted Schedule 4 poisons (RS4): Poisons Standard Schedule 4 medicines and poisons listed in Schedule 2 of the Medicines and Poisons (Medicines) Regulation 2021; and

 Relevant Occupation